HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_05/Exercise_05_02l/Exercise_05_02.md

 A block is some code placed between a pair of curly braces.
 Note that a block is not terminated by a semicolon.
-A block can be left completly empty by just writing a pair of curly braces, it is in this case equivalent to a null statement.
+A block can be left completly empty, by just writing a pair of curly braces, it is in this case equivalent to a null statement.